Keithin8a/musicSearch/music-search/README.md

 3. `package.json` contains a script named `start` run this script to start the project.

 ## The Test
-The test uses styled-components and example of this can be seen in `App.styles.js` If you are not familiar with styled components feel free to use `css`.
-Creating `App.css` and importing into main app will work by default.

 Using the data provided in `music.json`:

 1. Display a list of all the music data provided.
 For each list item display the Artist, Title, Year and Genre.
 Don't worry about the Track list for now